 You are a very comfortable, married woman with children.
 You have a good roof over your head, help with childcare, maybe even assistance with housecleaning and other drudgeries of daily life.
 All courtesy of a husband with a profession that pays for all of those very nice conveniences.

-Perhaps once you grow tired of using the free time bitching about the man who provides you the opportunity to do so for hours on end, you can start a flame war attacking stepmothers, for not being “real” mothers; for being less than you are as a biological mother.
+Perhaps once you grow tired of using the free time whingeing about the man who provides you the opportunity to do so for hours on end, you can start a flame war attacking stepmothers, for not being “real” mothers; for being less than you are as a biological mother.
 It is Golden Uterus Heaven!

-Buy Say Goodbye to Crazy HERE.
+Want to Say Goodbye to Crazy?
+Buy it HERE.